ronaldosc/embedded-sgp/docs/sgp40_voc_index/raspisetup.rst

 Getting Started on Raspberry Pi
 ===============================

-This document explains how to set up the SGP40 to run with a Raspberry Pi.
-Since the SGP40 runs at 3.3V, which matches the Raspberry Pi's logic level, no level shifting is required on the i2c bus.
+This document explains how to set up the SGP40 VOC Index driver bundle to run on a Raspberry Pi.
+Since the SGP40 and SHTC3 sensor run at 3.3V, which matches the Raspberry Pi's logic level, no level shifting is required on the I2C bus.

 Setup Guide
 -----------